 The tool was evolved and production hardened in this very demanding environment, but not much focus was put on making it pretty, it just had to work.

-A year or so ago, the client we evolved the tool made an open source cut of the codebase, which we took and have spent considerable thought and effort making it a product that is friendly for any team to install and use, even if they aren’t technically inclined.
+In 2016, the client for which we evolved the tool made an open source cut of the codebase, which we took and have spent considerable thought and effort making it a product that is friendly for any team to install and use, even if they aren’t technically inclined.

 Canary is a wiki-based system where you capture information on the item you care about.
 It could be a server, a process on a server, a web service, data in any kind of data store or file system - with easy pluggability to add new ones.
 The tool then creates a Canary to keep track of that item.
 When the Canary bites the big one the tool hands you back all the information you captured on why you care about that thing, what your past self thought you should do about it, along with a whole lot of useful history for it.